Sweekriti91/TreasureHunt/README.md

 # TreasureHunt

-LIST OF ANCHORS :

 Join in the fun here!
 (ALPHA VERSION)
 Droid : https://aka.ms/xamagondroid
 iOS : https://aka.ms/xamagonios

-On App Launch, click the "Start here" Button.
+On App Launch, click the "List of Anchors?
+Click Me" to get list of anchor numbers and location details.
+Then, click  on "Start here" Button.

 On Android -> Move the device around (as the gif suggests) and hit the locate button -> enter the ID for the Anchor you are close to, move the device around that area and wait for the status to say, "Anchor Located!"